OSInside/kiwi/doc/source/workflow.rst

 #. **System Image**

-   The system image description is created by the KIWI user, or a KIWI provided template may be used.
+   The system image description is created by the KIWI user or a KIWI provided template may be used.

-The boot image descriptions are stored in the :file:`<installation-dir>/kiwi/boot/*` directories.
+The boot image descriptions are stored in the :file:`<INSTALL-DIR>/kiwi/boot/*` directories.
 KIWI selects the boot image based on the value of the ``boot`` attribute of the ``type`` element.
-The attribute value is expected in the general form of boottype/distribution .
+The attribute value is expected in the general form of *BOOTTYPE*/*DISTRIBUTION*.
 For example to select the OEM boot image for SLES version 12 the element would look like the following:

 .. code-block:: xml

    <type boot="oemboot/suse-SLES12">

+.. topic:: Important: Difference Between Boot Image and System Image Descriptions

-.. important:: The *boot image description* only represents the initrd used to boot the system and as such serves a limited purpose.
+   The *boot image description* only represents the initrd used to boot the system and as such serves a limited purpose.
 The boot image descriptions is used to build the boot image independently from the system image.
 Usually a pre-defined boot image descriptions shipped with KIWI is used.